Garcinia gummi-gutta: Adverse effects

 In addition to possible liver damage, hydroxycitric acid can cause dry mouth, nausea, gastrointestinal discomfort, and headaches.

 Drug interactions

 There is potential for Garcinia cambogia to interfere with prescription medications, including those used to treat people with diabetes, asthma, and clotting disorders.

 Culinary

 Garcinia gummi-gutta is used in cooking, including in the preparation of curries to add a sour flavor.
 The fruit rind and extracts of Garcinia species are used in many traditional recipes used in food preparation in Southeast Asian countries.
 In the Indian Ayurvedic medicine, "sour" flavors are said to activate digestion.
 The extract and rind of G. gummi-gutta is a curry condiment in India.
 It is an essential souring ingredient in the southern Thai variant of kaeng som, a sour curry.
+In southwest India, the Coorg people make a vinegar known as kachampuli from the species' fruit.